tangible-landscape/grass-tangible-landscape/README.md

 Installation using install script:
 ----------------------------------
-This option is available only for Ubuntu 16.04, for other distributions please modify the script accordingly.
+This option is available only for Ubuntu 16.04 (tested for 17.04 as well), for other distributions please modify the script accordingly.

 1. Make a folder where all the dependencies will be compiled: